Blog •

 2. Find your book editing specialty

-You’ve probably encountered the term “book editor” countless times, but there are many different types of editing that go into perfecting a manuscript.
+You’ve probably encountered the term “book editor” countless times, but there are many different kinds of editing that go into perfecting a manuscript.
 Before you fully commit to your book editor journey, take some time to think about the type of editing you can see yourself doing as a career first.
 You can always re-school yourself later, but for now, it’s good to hone your skills in one area.
 Let’s take a look at your broad options:

 Copy editing involves tweaking the language in a manuscript, correcting spelling and grammar mistakes, and making an author’s writing cohesive in tone and style.
 Copy editors must also be well-informed when it comes to different editing style guides, as well as skilled in scouring for small inconsistencies that may throw readers off.